ndunand/moodle_notifications_20/README.txt

 three channels: e-mail, sms and rss.
 For the license please check LICENSE.txt file.

+Note:
+SMS functionality depends on your provider.
+To enable SMS channel please extend lib/AbstractSMS.php class.
+Call the new class SMS.
+Check lib/SMS.php.sample if you need a starting point.

 Installation:
 Before you start the installation please read the instructions.